+Welcome to this Melaleuca review.
 They are a wellness company that has been in the game for a while.
-If you’re wondering about the business opportunity side of things, this would help.
+If you’re wondering about the business opportunity side of things, this will help.

 With that said, let’s get started.

-What Is Melaleuca
+What Is Melaleuca?

-The company offers hundreds of unique products and use favor the traditional word of mouth selling.
-Just order a product online, and it will be delivered to your home.
+If you wonder, the name is derived from Melaleuca alternifolia, a tee tree.
+The company offers hundreds of unique products and uses favors traditional word-of-mouth selling.
+Just order a product online to be delivered to your home.
 The company serves two different customers: